aimms/how-to/Articles/109/109-deprecate-compound-sets-overview.rst

 * Producing more predictable behavior

-Read **AIMMS Knowledge:** :doc:`109-convert-compound-sets` for the procedure to replace compound sets in your model.

 .. _Section-When:

-Timeline to adapt your model
+Timeline to Adapt your Model
 ----------------------------

-**The deprecation of compound sets is scheduled after January 1, 2020.**

-The deprecation follows a staged timeline:
+**The deprecation of compound sets was scheduled for January 1, 2020.** The deprecation follows a staged timeline:

 +-----------------+-------------+-------------------------------------------------------------------------+
 | Release after   | Version     | Description of phase/stage                                              |